 A visor isn’t as important in winter, but there is still sun that you may need to block.
 It also helps with the wind.

 Most winter bike helmets don’t come with a full face covering.
 Look instead for a place to put your own goggles.
+Consider wearing a cycling balaclava for extra warmth.

 Here are some tips and tricks on ways to ride in the snow: